-The land proposed for the construction of a new greenhouse, installation of a deep water well, is used for agricultural purposes.
+The land proposed for the installation of the greenhouse is used for agricultural purposes.
 Therefore, there is no change in land use associated with the project.
 Some ground disturbance will be required.
-The property is located on a rural, mountainous area covered with dense secondary woodland vegetation cover.
-The south side of the road in front of the property is developed with residences.

 Structure of this Environmental Review Report (ERR).

 This ERR discusses the Funding Information immediately below.
 The environmental impacts of the proposed action are discussed in the Compliance with 24 CFR 58.5 and 58.6 Laws and Authorities checklist and Environmental Factors checklist.
 The listing of Additional Studies Performed, and Sources, Agencies and Persons Consulted follows the checklists.
 The discussions of Public Outreach, Cumulative Impacts, Alternatives, and Summary of Findings and Conclusions are presented at the end of the ERR, before the listing of Mitigation Measures and Determination signatures.
 The appendices contain detailed information.